luisbazo/python_weather_plotly/README.md

 # python_weather_plotly
-This is an example of python program that reads a list of european cities from a csv file and it plots temperature data in a map
+This is an example of python program that reads a list of european cities from a csv file and it plots temperature data in a map using plotly library

 The project is composed with 2 files